levibostian/Wendy-Android/README.md

 Let's create our first `PendingTask` subclass for creating new grocery items.

 ```
-class CreateGroceryListItemPendingTask(groceryStoreItemId: Long) : PendingTask(tag = CreateGroceryListItemPendingTask::class.java.simpleName) {
+class CreateGroceryListItemPendingTask(groceryStoreItemId: Long) : PendingTask(

-    init {
+    manually_run = false,
-        data_id = groceryStoreItemId.toString()
+    data_id = groceryStoreItemId.toString(),
-    }
+    group_id = null,
+    tag = CreateGroceryListItemPendingTask::class.java.simpleName) {

     companion object {
-        fun blank(): CreateGroceryListItemPendingTask { return CreateGroceryListItemPendingTask() }
+        fun blank(): CreateGroceryListItemPendingTask { return CreateGroceryListItemPendingTask(0) }
     }

-    override fun runTask(complete: (successful: Boolean) -> Unit) {
+    override fun runTask() {
         // Here, instantiate your dependencies, talk to your DB, your API, etc. Run the task.
-        // After you are done (or failed), call `complete()`.
+        // After you are done (or failed), return to Wendy the result.

         val groceryStoreItem = localDatabase.queryGroceryStoreItem(data_id)

-        performApiCall(groceryStoreItem, { successful, error ->
+        // Your SQL queries, API calls, etc. in `runTask()` need to be synchronous.
+Don't worry, you are running on a background thread already so it's all good.
+        // If you still feel you want to run asynchronous code, [check out this code sample](https://github.com/evernote/android-job/wiki/FAQ#how-can-i-run-async-operations-in-a-job).
+        val apiCallResult = performApiCall(groceryStoreItem)

-            if (error != null || !successful) {
+        if (apiCallResult.error != null) {
-                complete(false) // Our API call failed.
-We tell Wendy the task is complete but not successful so it will be scheduled to try again later.
-            } else {
-                complete(true) // Our API call was successful.
-We tell Wendy the task is complete and successful and it will delete the task from the device database and will not run it again.
+             // There was an error.
+Parse the error and decide what to do from here.
+             // If it's an error that deserves the attention of your user to fix, return a result to not reschedule the task, have the user fix the error, then you can create a new `CreateGroceryListItemPendingTask` to try again.
+             return PendingTaskResult.FAILED_DO_NOT_RESCHEDULE
         }

-        })
+        return if (apiCallResult.successful) PendingTaskResult.SUCCESSFUL else PendingTaskResult.FAILED_RESCHEDULE
     }

 }